AntonioAPDL/antonio-aguirre.github.io/README.md

     - `climate_series_status.csv`
     - `climate_daily_ppt_soil.csv`
   - incremental PRISM/ERA5 updaters probe backward to the latest available provider date instead of failing the whole run on a too-recent request
-  - weekly cadence is intentional because these provider-lagged archive files are not currently plotted on the public live panel
+  - routine climate refreshes are data-only `live-data` commits, so they should not trigger Netlify production deploys

 - `.github/workflows/update_gefs_forecast.yml`
   - cadence: `01:20`, `09:20`, `17:20` UTC (`20 1,9,17 * * *`)